joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6833344/2025/11/25/blue-jays-contact-hitting-mlb/

 **As Trump Pushes to End Ukraine War, Europe Toils to Have a Say**\
-`Initially cut out of development of the 28-point peace plan, European leaders are now trying to recast its pro-Russian slant.
+`Initially cut out of development of the 28-point peace plan, European leaders are now trying to recast its pro-Russia slant.
 So far, it seems to be working.`\
 https://nytimes.com/2025/11/25/world/europe/trump-ukraine-war-peace-plan-merz-macron-starmer.html

 **Ryan Helsley talks free agency, Mets' struggles, possible conversion to starter**\